kellie-cat/portfolio-one-cats/README.md

 - Marking the current page as "active" on the navbar menu.

-- Testing the website with Lighthouse.
+- Testing the website with Lighthouse and Wave.

 ## Technologies Used